blackstorm/markdownbrain/selfhosted/README.md

 - Frontend: `8080` (public site)
 - Console: `9090` (admin UI + publish API under `/obsidian/*`)

+Health checks:

+- `GET /console/health` is loopback-only (returns `200` only for requests coming from `127.0.0.1` / `::1`).
+  It is intended for local/container health checks, not public monitoring.

 Security model (recommended):

 - Keep Console private (bound to `127.0.0.1` on the host).
 - Expose only the public site (`:80/:443`) through a reverse proxy (Caddy in this repo).
+- Access Console through a private network (for example, Tailscale/VPN).
+Avoid exposing port `9090` to the public internet.
+- The Docker image runs in `ENVIRONMENT=production` by default and Console sessions use `Secure` cookies.
+  Accessing Console over plain HTTP (including SSH tunnel) can be unreliable; prefer an HTTPS access method for Console.

 <a id="toc-quick-deploy"></a>
 ## Quick deploy (one command)